lmorg/murex/docs/BLOG.md

 ### 22.04.2023 - [Reading Lists From The Command Line](blog/reading_lists.md)

 > How hard can it be to read a list of data from the command line?
 If your list is line delimited then it should be easy.
 However what if your list is a JSON array?
-Or something more exotic like S-Expressions?
+This post will explore how to work with lists in a different command line environments.

 ### 02.10.2021 - [The Split Personalities of Shell Usage](blog/split_personalities.md)